emperorofmars/stf-unity/readme.md

 - Play around

 ## STF Format
-STF is a binary format.
-It can have an arbitrary amount of chunks, but one is the minimum.
-The first chunk is a definition in the JSON format.
-All further chunks are binary buffers which have to be referenced by the JSON definition.
+STF is a binary format consisting of an arbitrary amount of chunks.
+The first chunk is always a definition in the JSON format.
+All further chunks are optional binary buffers which have to be referenced by the JSON definition.

 The JSON definition has 6 properties in the root object:
-- meta: Information about the author, copyright, etc...
+- **meta:** Information about the author, copyright, etc...
-- main: UUID of the main asset.
+- **main:** UUID of the main asset.
-- assets: A dict of UUID -> assets pairs.
+- **assets:** A dict of UUID -> assets pairs.
 Assets can list node UUID's and resource UUID's, depending on the asset type.
-- nodes: A dict of UUID -> node pairs.
+- **nodes:** A dict of UUID -> node pairs.
 Nodes can have a list of components and child-node UUID's.
 Specific node types can reference resources, other nodes and assets. (assets for example for a prefab instance, alternatively these could be done as components)
-	- components: Components describe additional information and behavior of a node.
+	- **components:** A node's components describe additional information and behavior.
 For example mesh-instances or rotation constraints.
 Components can reference other nodes, resources and assets.
-- resources: A list of UUID -> resource pairs.
+- **resources:** A list of UUID -> resource pairs.
 Resources can be referenced by nodes, components and assets.
 Resources can reference nodes, other resources and buffers.
 A resource's importer/exporter is responsible for dealing with any referenced buffer.
 A buffer can be only referenced by one resource, but one resource can reference multiple buffers.
-- buffers: A list of buffer UUID's in the order of the binary chunks.
+- **buffers:** A list of buffer UUID's in the order of the binary chunks.
 A UUID can be referenced by a resource.
 The index of the buffer UUID corresponds to the index of the buffer in the STF file + 1.
 (The JSON definition is at the first index)

 The STF format is similar to GLTF 2.0, but differs in significant ways.